The science of sound and sound control.

 Coatings that reduce heat gain through higher solar reflection.

-The solar spectrum commonly referred to as sunlight consists of ultraviolet light (UV) visible light and infrared (IR).
-The energy distribution within the solar spectrum is approximately 2 percent UV 47 percent visible light and 51 percent IR.
+Commonly referred to as sunlight and consists of ultraviolet light (UV), visible light and infrared (IR).
+The energy distribution within the solar spectrum is approximately 2% UV, 47% visible light and 51% IR.

 The percentage of ultraviolet visible and near infrared energy (300 - 3000 nanometers) that is transmitted through the glass.